ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* `start` and `end` attributes of CytobandInterval are intentionally specified vaguely in order to accommodate a wide variety of uses.
-Examples include named markers on chromosomes, cytogenetic bands, and legacy marker names found in older scientific literature.
+* `start` and `end` attributes of CytobandInterval are specified vaguely in order to enable the use of CytobandInterval in multiple species.
+However, the primary use is for Human genetics.
-* The valid
-  values for, and the syntactic structure of, the `start` and `end` depend on the species.
+* The valid values for, and the syntactic structure of, the `start` and `end` depend on the species.
 When using :ref:`CytobandInterval` to refer to human cytogentic bands, ISCN conventions MUST be used.
 Bands are denoted by the arm ("p" or "q") and position (e.g., "22", "22.3", or the symbolic values "cen", "tel", or "ter").
 If `start` and `end` are on different arms, they SHOULD correspond to the p-arm and q-arm locations respectively.
 If `start` and `end` are on the same arm, `start` MUST be the more centromeric position (i.e., with lower band and sub-band numbers).

 **Example**